SYNGAP1 Clinical Research Studies

 Neuro-logo-transparent-768x512

-The SYNGAP1 Foundation provides valuable information to support this study from the SYNGAP1 (MRD5) Natural History Study and Registry.
+The SYNGAP1 Foundation provides valuable information to support this study from the SYNGAP1 Patient Registry and Registry.
 Learn more about our database HERE.

 VOLUNTEERS NEEDED FOR THE RESEARCH PROJECT